coq/coq/dev/doc/build-system.dune.md

   the functions in `pretyping/pretype_errors.ml`, or other raises depending on the error)

-- If there is a linking error (eg from "source dune_db"), do a "dune build coq-core.install" and try again.
+- If there is a linking error (eg from "source db"), do a "dune build coq-core.install" and try again.

 ## Dropping from coqtop: